grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 it is acceptable to queue RPCs on a connection due to this race, which is expected to be rare.

+When choosing a connection for an RPC within a subchannel, the following algorithm will be used (first match wins):
+1. If the subchannel has no working connections, then the RPC will be failed with status UNAVAILABLE.
+2. Look through all working connections in order from the oldest to the newest.
+For each connection, if the number of RPCs in flight on the connection is lower than the peer's MAX_CONCURRENT_STREAMS setting, then the RPC will be dispatched on that connection.
+3. If the number of existing connections is equal to the max_connections_per_subchannel value, the RPC will be queued.
+4. If the number of existing connections is less than the max_connections_per_subchannel value and the subchannel is in backoff delay due to the last connection attempt failing, the RPC will be failed with status UNAVAILABLE.
+5. If the number of existing connections is less than the max_connections_per_subchannel value and no connection attempt is currently in flight, a new connection attempt will be started, and the RPC will be queued.

-If no connection is available for an RPC, the RPC must be queued in the subchannel until a connection is available for it.
-This queue must be roughly fair: RPCs must be dispatched in the order in which they are received into the queue, acknowledging that timing between threads may lead to concurrent RPCs being added to the queue in an arbitrary order.
+When queueing an RPC, the queue must be roughly fair: RPCs must be dispatched in the order in which they are received into the queue, acknowledging that timing between threads may lead to concurrent RPCs being added to the queue in an arbitrary order.
 See [Rationale](#rationale) below for a possible adjustment to this queuing strategy.

+When retrying a queued RPC, the subchannel will use the same algorithm described above that it will when it first sees the RPC.
+RPCs will be drained from the queue upon the following events:
+- When a connection attempt completes, whether successfully or not.
+- When the backoff timer fires.
+- When an existing connection fails.
+- When the transport for a connection reports a new value for MAX_CONCURRENT_STREAMS.
+- When an RPC dispatched on one of the connections completes.

-When a connection attempt fails and the subchannel is in backoff, all RPCs (both those already queued and any new RPC that is started on the subchannel after that) will be failed with UNAVAILABLE status.
-These RPCs are be eligible for transparent retries (see [A6]), because no wire traffic was produced for them.
+When failing an RPC due to all connections failing or due to being in backoff, note that the RPC will be eligible for transparent retries (see [A6]), because no wire traffic was produced for it.

-When an RPC completes, if there are queued RPCs in the subchannel, the subchannel should check to see if the connection that that RPC was sent on is below its MAX_CONCURRENT_STREAMS limit.
-If so, it should start the next queued RPC on that connection.
-Note that it's possible that the connection is not actually below its MAX_CONCURRENT_STREAMS limit, because the peer may have lowered the MAX_CONCURRENT_STREAMS limit after that RPC was started.

 #### Subchannel Pseudo-Code